-While slave threads are running, there may be gaps and half-applied transactions.
+While replication threads are running, there may be gaps and half-applied transactions.

 mysqld shuts down.
 Both clean and unclean shutdown abort ongoing transactions and may leave gaps and half-applied transactions.

-STOP SLAVE, the slave waits for any gaps to be filled and then updates
+STOP SLAVE, the replica waits for any gaps to be filled and then updates

 STOP SLAVEcompletes, either an error happens, or another thread issues